 You don’t need squats to develop strong arms regardless of what the 5×5 maniacs say.
 If you want your arms to grow, you have to train your upper-body.
 You cannot expect lower body exercises to take care of the upper musculature.

-When you squat your arms are not supposed to hold the weight – they act as balancers and stabilizers and you don’t need strong arms to squat heavy weights.
+When you squat, your arms are not supposed to hold the weight.
+You don’t need strong arms to squat heavy weights.

-There’s also a common misconception that squats are somehow supposed to magically make the body release extra testosterone and promote overall growth.
+There’s also a common misconception according to which squats make the body release extra testosterone and promote overall growth.

-It’s been proven that the amount of testosterone released after squats is not much different than what’s released after the performance of other ‘smaller’ exercises like bench presses, pull-ups, push presses…etc.
+It’s been proven that the testosterone released after squats is not higher than the amounth released after ”smaller” exercises like bench presses, pull-ups, push presses…etc.

-There are sports like gymnastics which are obvious evidence that big arms are not dependent on squats.
-Male gymnasts usually have big arms, chest and back and modest lower body development because the specifics of their sport require it.
+Sports like gymnastics are a proof that big arms are not dependent on squats.
+Gymnasts usually have big arms, chest and back coupled with a modest lower body development because the specifics of their sport require it.

-They rarely squat, although there are documented cases of gymnasts being required to squat 2 times bodyweight.
-However, this is definitely not the norm and many gymnastic coaches try to limit leg hypertrophy to a minimum.
+Gymnasts rarely squat, although there are documented cases of gymnasts being required to squat 2 times their bodyweight.
+However, this is definitely not the norm, and many coaches try to limit leg hypertrophy to a minimum.

-With that being said good squatters tend to have bigger arms than the arm isolation crew because they usually understand programming better and focus on specific goals.
+Having said that, good squatters tend to have bigger arms than the arm isolation crew because they understand programming better and focus on specific goals.

-People who are dedicated to squatting heavy and often are usually putting more effort in the gym than the spoiled ‘bros’ obsessing over arms day and night.
+People who are dedicated to squatting heavy usually put more effort in the gym than the spoiled bros obsessing over arms day and night.

-However, what really determines arm size is: genetics, experience, training, nutrition and status – natural or not.
+Ultimately, however, your arm size is determined by genetics, experience, training, nutrition and status (natural or not).
 Squats are not a factor.